Temazepam: Legal status

 In Switzerland, temazepam is a Class B controlled substance, like all other benzodiazepines.
 This means it is a prescription-only drug.

-In Thailand, temazepam is a Schedule II controlled drug under the Psychotropic Substances Act.
-Possession and distribution of the drug is illegal.

 In the United Kingdom, temazepam is a Class C controlled drug under the Misuse of Drugs Act 1971 (Schedule 3 under the Misuse of Drugs Regulations 2001).
 If prescribed privately (not on the NHS), temazepam is available only by a special controlled drug prescription form (FP10PCD) and pharmacies are obligated to follow special procedures for storage and dispensing.
-Additionally, all manufacturers in the UK have replaced the gel-capsules with solid tablets.
-Temazepam requires safe custody and up until June 2015 was exempt from CD prescription requirements.

-In the United States, Temazepam is currently a Schedule IV drug under the international Convention on Psychotropic Substances of 1971 and is only available by prescription.
-Specially coded prescriptions may be required in certain states.
+In the United States, Temazepam is a Schedule IV drug under the international Convention on Psychotropic Substances of 1971 and is only available by prescription.

+Brand names

+Temazepam is available in English-speaking countries under the brand names Euhypnos, Normison, Norkotral, Nortem, Remestan, Restoril, Temaze, and Temtabs.